 2.2.3 Majority-Based Computation.
-Activating multiple rows simultaneously reduces the reliability of the value read by the sense amplifiers due to manufacturing process variation, which introduces non-uniformities in circuit-level electrical characteristics (e.g., variation in cell capacitance levels) [131].
+Activating multiple rows simultaneously reduces the reliability of the value read by the sense amplifiers due to manufacturing process variation, which introduces non-uniformities in circuit-level electrical characteristics (e.g., variation in cell capacitance levels) [124].
 This effect worsens with (1) an increased number of simultaneously activated rows, and (2) more advanced technology nodes with smaller sizes.
-Accordingly, although processing-using-DRAM can potentially support majority operations with more than three inputs (as proposed by prior works [6, 9, 92]) our realization of processing-using-DRAM uses the minimum number of inputs required for a majority operation (N=3) to maintain the reliability of the computation.
-In §7.5, we demonstrate via SPICE simulations that using 3-input MAJ operations provides higher reliability compared to designs with more than three inputs per MAJ operation.
+Accordingly, although processing-using-DRAM can potentially support majority operations with more than three inputs (as proposed by prior works [6, 9, 87]) our realization of processing-using-DRAM uses the minimum number of inputs required for a majority operation (N=3) to maintain the reliability of the computation.
+In the definitive version of the paper [49], we demonstrate via SPICE simulations that using 3-input MAJ operations provides higher reliability compared to designs with more than three inputs per MAJ operation.
 Using 3-input MAJ, a processing-using-DRAM substrate does not require modifications to the subarray organization (Fig. 2) beyond the ones proposed by Ambit (§3.1).
-Recent work [40] experimentally demonstrates the feasibility of executing MAJ operations by activating three rows in unmodified off-the-shelf DRAM chips.
+Recent work [37] experimentally demonstrates the feasibility of executing MAJ operations by activating three rows in unmodified off-the-shelf DRAM chips.

-3 SIMDRAM Overview
+3 SIMDRAM OVERVIEW